Leucadia Barbershop

 There were lots of old newspaper clippings on the wall of Martin Luther King and others from the riots and bombings.
 “Bombingham” as he called it, has a unique past that shaped it into the city it is today.
 Despite all the racial violence and negativity, it’s fascinating to be in that shop because the city’s history provides an education, experience, and conversation that you’re not likely to get anywhere else in the country.
 Barbershops provide an unorthodox way of learning about America!

-Click here to check out my photo book of traditional barbershops in all 50 states
+Click HERE to check out my photo book of traditional barbershops in all 50 states and HERE to shop fine art prints from this series.

 Photograph of barber in Birmingham, Alabama